ethhub-io/ethhub/using-ethereum/running-an-ethereum-node/README.md

 * Receives new transactions and blocks while participating in block validation.
 * Verifies all blocks and states.
 * Stores recent state only for more efficient initial sync.
-* All state can be derived from a full node
+* All state can be derived from a full node.
 * Once fully synced, stores all state moving forward similar to archive nodes (more below).

 ### Client settings